cnsoft/cocos2d-kamcord-ios/README.md

 ### RenderTextureTest

-When this app launches, there are two buttons on the top right of the screen you can press to start and stop video recording.
-Play around by pressing `Start Recording`, doing some drawing or flipping between different tests, and then pressing `Stop Recording`.
+When this app launches, there are six buttons on the top right of the screen.
+The top two control video recording and the next four control which sounds are played.
+Play around by pressing `Start Recording`, doing some drawing or flipping between different tests, playing and stopping a couple of sounds, and then pressing `Stop Recording`.
 The Kamcord dialog should pop up and you'll be able to replay a video recording of your actions as well as share that video online.
+Note that the audio overlay will only be available after the video has finished processing.
+We are working on adding audio overlay to the pre-processed video also.

 Below are all of the code integration points inside `Examples/cocos2d-iphone-1.0.1/tests/RenderTextureTest.m`.
 We bold the lines we added to make Kamcord work.
 First, include the library: